-If you are missing any item, please contact an Authorized Service Center.
+If you are missing any item, please contact an Authorized Service Center for assistance.
+See Section1.3 for Service Center contact information.

-3.2 Set Up
+4.2 Set Up

 Set up of the bath requires careful unpacking and placement of the bath, filling the bath with fluid, installing the probe and connecting power.
-Consult Section 4 for detailed instructions for proper installation of the bath.
+Consult Section5 for detailed instructions for proper installation of the bath.
 Be sure to place the bath in a safe, clean and level location.

 Fill the bath tank with an appropriate liquid.
 For operation at moderate bath temperatures, clean distilled water works well.
 Carefully pour the fluid into the bath tank through the large rectangular access hole above the tank avoiding spilling any fluid.
-The fluid must not exceed a height of 1/2 inch below the bath lid.
+The fluid must not exceed a height of 3/4 inch below the bottom of the bath lid.